 Hellbrunn Palace

 The Gazebo featured in the “16 Going on 17” and “Something Good” scenes is located at the Hellbrunn Palace.
-Interestingly, this isn’t its original spot—it was relocated after fans began trespassing on private property just to see it.
+Interestingly, this isn’t its original spot for the Gazebo.
+It was relocated after fans began trespassing on private property just to see it.

-Although access to the Gazebo is restricted due to a safety incident involving a tourist a few years ago, it remains one of my favorite stops on the tour!
+Access to the inside of the Gazebo is restricted due to a safety incident involving a tourist a few years ago, it remains one of my favorite stops on the tour!

 Church Mondsee & Town Mondsee

-This is the church where the Captain and Maria get married.
-The church was founded in 748 and housed a former monastery.
+Church Mondsee is the filming location where the Captain and Maria get married.
+The church was founded in 748 and once housed a former monastery.
 Once inside the church, take your time to admire the stunning architecture.

 Be sure not to miss the magnificent organ pipes at the back, along the balcony!